CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewhitehand.md

 You should read the following section to get a general idea of how to play a Fallen-wizard.
 Then read the rest of the rules for more specific details.

 **Wizards** &mdash; When the rules and cards refer to a Wizard, they apply to your Fallen-wizard.
-The White hand symbol on a Fallen-wizard's card is that Fallen-wizard's general influence when that card is in active play[^white-hand].

 **Wizardhavens** &mdash; When the rules and non-site cards refer to Havens and Darkhavens, they apply instead to your Wizardhavens.
 The special effects of _METW_ Havens (i.e., healing, bringing characters into play, etc.) do apply to your companies at your Wizardhavens.
 These same effects do **not** apply to your companies at _MELE_ Darkhavens and _METW_ Havens.